The Monument Mythos: Plot

 Most episodes consist of mockumentary material gathered around a particular subject, such as the Washington Monument, Lincoln Memorial, Egyptian Pyramids, or Ever Given Suez grounding, and progressively diverge from real history over the course of the narrative.
 Recurring elements tying episodes together include "Special Trees", extradimensional organisms capable of bridging parallel universes; "Giza Glass", an extremely sharp material capable of beheading or dismembering humans without killing them; Maize, a massive technology monopoly analogous to Apple Inc.; and a sentient and violent Freedom armed with a Giza Glass sword.
 In-universe sources of information include the independent New Delaware Journal, an online video channel called Doctor Disturbing, and Maize's "TWTTR" social media platform.

 President John D. Rockefeller is unintentionally responsible for an alternate World War I against Germany after allowing them to use Freedoms victims to power an alternate version of zeppelins.
 The airfleet is only defeated by a Giza glass-powered energy weapon, which unintentionally vaporizes the attending American soldiers and causes them to later coalesce into a figure nicknamed the "Air Force One Angel".
 James Dean survives his driving accident and enters politics as an anti-war progressive.
 He defeats Nixon's 1968 campaign in a blowout, apparently able to drive citizens into a frenzy of support at the slightest provocation.
 America under Dean suffers vicious domestic terrorist attacks by his opponents, who unite under the far-right and Christian fundamentalist Anti-Dean Association.
 The ADA then reorganizes into the Anti-Device Association with the rise of "TWTTR-Machines", and later into the Advocates for a Divided America after the contiguous States are unified into the Alcatraz, Rushmore, and Washington "Zones" to better contain paranormal phenomena.

 Fictional characters include the Arnoldson family of dissidents and amateur investigators, in particular one Virginia Arnoldson who trades places with an alternate universe double after encountering a Special Tree in place of the Rockefeller Center Christmas Tree.

 The penultimate episode reveals the Liberty Lurker to be an alternate George Washington, who was distorted and mutated into a cosmic being called the Horned Serpent.
-The finale compiles several segments; A final broadcast by the NDJs editor, revealed to be Virginia's husband Lennard, who claims that the bacteria-like organism formerly contained in the Alcatraz Zone has consumed all of America overnight, replacing it with a perfect simulacrum on a molecular level.
+The finale compiles several segments; A final broadcast by the NDJs editor, revealed to be Virginia's husband Leonard, who claims that the bacteria-like organism formerly contained in the Alcatraz Zone has consumed all of America overnight, replacing it with a perfect simulacrum on a molecular level.
 The Angel destroys the ADA after they attempt to weaponize it, leading the US government to goad it into a battle with Freedom.
 Their encounter instead destroys the Earth and releases the Horned Serpent in the "Great Division" prophesied by the ADA as reality collapses.
 Surviving humans are either absorbed by the Serpent or transformed into two-dimensional "Cornerfolk" capable of traversing the multiverse.